TechRecruiter100/TechRecruiter100/README.md

 - 👋 Hi, I’m @TechRecruiter100
-- 👀 I’m interested in connecting with Java & Python Developers that are interested in working onsite at a global corporation located in Plano, TX
+- 👀 I’m interested in connecting with Java & Python Developers with at least 5 years experience, that are interested in working onsite at a global corporation located in Plano, TX
 - 🌱 I’m a Technical Recruiter at AMS, global consulting company.
 - 💞️ I’m looking to collaborate with Java & Python Developers.
 - 📫 Please reach out to me, if your interested, thank you.